A Tribute to the Unsung heroes

 Lastly, may the souls of the following unsung and departed heroes who waged the ‘war’ against the draconian one party state machinery in October 1967 rest in eternal peace:

-Shot dead: Yatuta Chisiza and Lutengano Mwahimba.
+Shot dead on the 11th October 1967: Yatuta Chisiza and Lutengano Mwahimba.

 Long Live Malawi!